The City We Became

 The City We Became is a 2020 urban fantasy novel by American writer N. K. Jemisin.
-It was developed from her short story "The City Born Great,” first published in her collection How Long 'til Black Future Month?.
+It was developed from her short story "The City Born Great,” first published in her collection How Long 'til Black Future Month?
 It is the first novel in her Great Cities duology and her first novel since completing her Broken Earth series.

 Plot

-The City We Became takes place in New York City, in a world in which major cities become sentient, through human avatars.
+The City We Became takes place in New York City, in a world in which major cities become sentient through human avatars.
 After the avatar of New York falls into a supernatural coma and vanishes, five new avatars, representing the city's five boroughs, come together to fight their common enemy.

-A homeless black graffiti artist who inhabits rooftops is told he is the avatar of the city by São Paulo, the avatar of that Brazilian city, warning that avatars face a great enemy.
+A homeless Black graffiti artist who inhabits rooftops is told he is the avatar of the city by São Paulo, the avatar of that Brazilian city, warning that avatars face a great enemy.
 The avatar is chased through the streets by shape-shifting creatures attempting to take over the city; he defeats them but is wounded and destroys the Williamsburg Bridge, in the process.

-A black gay graduate student new to the city gets off a train and is struck with amnesia; realizing that he is the avatar of Manhattan, he takes the name Manny.
+A gay Black graduate student new to the city gets off a train and is struck with amnesia; realizing that he is the avatar of Manhattan, he takes the name Manny.
 He encounters white tendrils on FDR Drive and destroys them by channeling the city's power.
 He encounters the Woman in White, in a park, and defeats her, with the help of Brooklyn Thomason, a black woman who is the avatar of Brooklyn.
 They sense the manifestation of another borough's avatar and head to Queens to find it.

 On Staten Island, the borough's avatar Aislyn, a white librarian in her thirties, is approached by the Woman in White, who offers to protect Aislyn from the avatar of New York City; they bond over racist humor.
 Bronca Siwanoy, a Lenape woman who is the avatar of the Bronx, is threatened by the Woman in White, who vanishes, during the confrontation; Bronca, as the oldest borough, receives the historical knowledge of living cities and their enemy.
 Manny and Brooklyn search the Internet and sense the avatars of the Bronx and Queens, an Indian PhD student named Padmini.